lnemsick-simp/pupmod-simp-libkv/Design.md

-* libkv should provide a script to import existing `simplib::passgen()` passwords stored in the puppetserver cache directory, PKI secrets stored in `/var/simp/environments`, and Kerberos secrets stored in `/var/simp/environments` to the libkv local file backend.
+* libkv should provide a script to import existing `simplib::passgen()` passwords stored in the puppetserver cache directory, PKI secrets stored in `/var/simp/environments`, and Kerberos secrets stored in `/var/simp/environments` to a backend.
 * libkv local file backend must encrypt each file it maintains.
-* libkv local file backend must ensure multi-process-safe `put`, `delete`, and `deletetree` operations on a <insert shared filesystem du jour> file system.
+* libkv local file backend must ensure multi-process-safe `put`, `delete`, and `deletetree` operations on a <insert shared file system du jour> file system.

-## libkv Rollout Plan
+## Rollout Considerations

-Understanding how the libkv functionality will be rolled out to replace functionality in `simplib::passgen()``, the `pki` Class, and the `krb5` Class informs the design.
+Understanding how the libkv functionality will be rolled out to replace functionality in `simplib::passgen()``, the `pki` Class, and the `krb5` Class informs the libkv requirements and design.
 To that end, this section describes the expected rollout for each replacement.

 ### simplib::passgen() conversion to libkv